Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Set aside time for you both to share what’s going on without giving each other advice, unless one of you explicitly asks for it.

-Creating this space to unpack feelings will make everything feel lighter and softer around the edges.
-Even if it’s a quick 15 minutes, get your vent on.
+Creating this space to unpack your feelings will make everything feel lighter and softer around the edges.

 7. Let yourself off the hook.

-There is no value in beating yourself up.
-It sends your body into stress mode and makes it really hard to feel good and show up for yourself and others.
+It sends your body into stress mode and makes it harder to feel good and show up for yourself and others.

 No matter what you eat, do, or don’t do, hating on yourself is never worth it.